Getting a divorce

 - your husband or wife does not agree to a divorce

 - you have children

-The Citizens Advice Bureau can help you fill in the necessary forms, and can help you find a solicitor, if you need one.
-Alternatively you can get online help with the divorce process on the Wikivorce website.
+The Citizens Advice Bureau can help you fill in the necessary forms.
+Alternatively you can search for a divorce solicitor in our Directory.

 This content is subject to Crown Copyright